juliusgb/dev-laptop-setup/README.md

-# Automatically setup a Windows Developer Machine
+# Setup Developer Machine for Windows

 Automatically installs developer tools on a Windows machine.